CaringCactus/turbo-mod/README.md

 ### Pre-deployment
 - Clone the current repository to your local storage.
 - Rename the folder name to anything you need.
-- Open the friendbot.py and hintbot.py files and add your Reddit user and app info.
+- Open the config.yaml and add your Reddit user and app info.
-- Make changes to both of these files to suit your needs.
+- Make changes to any wording as you please, both in config.yaml or main.py to suit your needs.

 ### Deployment
 - Open Bash or CMD and cd to your project folder.